-TEACHING: The candidate's teaching shall be evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
+TEACHING: The candidate's teaching shall be evaluated by multiple means which will include, but are not limited to, course evaluations (Faculty Course Questionnaires) and two other means of evaluation.
+(Please see appendix for more information on FCQs and student evaluations).

 Examples of other means of evaluation are provided in the appendix to this document.
 In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
 The candidate is expected to show potential for continued development as a teacher.
 Candidates should demonstrate that their courses are coherently organized and thoughtfully presented.
 Furthermore, candidates will be expected to demonstrate a commitment to teaching, evidence of which will be good interaction with students, concern with curriculum, and satisfactory development of skills in presenting material.
 Improvement and innovations in teaching methods and in curriculum development and contribution to the department will be taken into consideration.

 RESEARCH: The candidate is expected to present evidence of progress toward the establishment of a scholarly publication record (for a definition of "scholarly" as it pertains to research see the criteria below).
-Evidence includes published articles or books, acceptance of manuscripts by refereed journals or academic presses, manuscripts under review or revision by refereed journals or academic presses, essays in exhibition catalogs, essays in edited books, scholarly writing in progress, reviews of exhibitions or scholarly books, presentations at scholarly conferences, invited lectures on the candidate's research, the organization or moderation of panels at scholarly conferences, the editing of anthologies or special issues of scholarly journals, submission of grant proposals for research funding, and the award of post-doctoral fellowships and other research grants.
+Evidence includes published articles or books, acceptance of manuscripts by refereed journals or academic presses, manuscripts under review or revision by refereed journals or academic presses, essays in exhibition catalogs, essays in edited books, scholarly writing in progress, reviews of exhibitions or scholarly books, presentations at scholarly conferences, invited lectures on the candidate's research, the organization or moderation of panels at scholarly conferences, the editing of anthologies or special issues of scholarly journals, submission of grant proposals for research funding, and the award of postdoctoral fellowships and other research grants.
 In cases where a publication does not undergo traditional peer-review (for instance, essays in exhibition catalogs), such material may be submitted to outside readers for evaluation.
 The fact that a candidate received a commission to write an essay appearing in an exhibition catalog is, however, already evidence of his or her standing in the field of art history and can be considered a form of peer review if the essay in question is at an intellectual level that cannot be duplicated by others with less expertise.